Rustam-Z/big-data/Big Data/big_data.md

 - HFT algorithmic trading: real time analytics on stocks and financial data

 **Big companies using Big data**
 - **Uber:** Uber use real time processing from billions of user's data to calculate the serge pricing in real time based on the demand.
-Also real time Matching prediction between customer & drivers based on ratings, and probability of cancelation.
+Also real time Matching prediction between customer & drivers based on ratings, and probability of cancellation.

 **Challenges while working with Streaming data**
 - It requires two layers:
     - storage layer
     - processing layer
-- Storage layer: it needs consistency to enable fast, inexpensive, replayable reads and writes of large stream data
+- Storage layer: it needs consistency to enable fast, inexpensive, repayable reads and writes of large stream data
-- Processing layer: it is responsibe for consuming data from storage layer, processing it, and notifying storage layer to delete used data
+- Processing layer: it is responsible for consuming data from storage layer, processing it, and notifying storage layer to delete used data
-- Scalability, data durabulity, and fault tolerance in both the storage and processig layers.
+- Scalability, data durability, and fault tolerance in both the storage and processing layers.

 **Stream processing in Hadoop / MR**
 - In MapReduce , multiple disk I/O are involved
-- Overhead in lounching new MR job is very high
+- Overhead in launching new MR job is very high
-- It is not having Lazy evalualtion and DAG optimization
+- It is not having Lazy evaluation and DAG optimization
 - It is inherently for batch processing
 - High latency (lags, takes a lot of time)